eschwartz/eschwartz.github.io/_posts/2015-09-18-dead-simple-rxjs-todo-list.md

 }
 {% endhighlight %}

 Here's the whole thing, in all it's dead-simple glory.

 <a class="jsbin-embed" href="http://jsbin.com/redeko/embed?js&height=920px">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.34.3"></script>

+Let's review what we did here:

+* We created stream of user-initiated events (input todo item text, click a delete btn)
+* We mapped those events to named "intentions", giving them meaning specific to our application
+* We mapped our intentions to *operations on a state*, giving them a consistent interface
+* We applied each operation to the state
+* We mapped the state to a `virtual-dom`, which was renderd by Cycle.js

+I feel like this is a fairly elegant approach to building applications, and I hope this helps you get started with RxJS and Cycle.js.

+If you want to play around with the Todo list app, [you can download my repo on github](https://github.com/eschwartz/rxtodo).
+[You can also see how I pulled out the `item` logic into a custom element](https://github.com/eschwartz/rxtodo/blob/master/src/element/item.js).

+I also put together [a canvas pong game](https://github.com/eschwartz/cycle-pong) using Cycle.js with a custom `Canvas` driver.
+It's a bit of a work-in-progress at the moment, but you'll get an idea of how you can build a more complex application with RxJS.

+Happy coding!